Integer Echo State Networks: Efficient Reservoir Computing for Digital Hardware: Background and related work

 Another recent research area is binary RC with cellular automata (CARC) which started as a interdisciplinary research within three areas: cellular automata, RC, and HDC.
 CARC was initially explored in \cite{Yilmaz15a} for projecting binarized features into high-dimensional space.
 Further in \cite{ISBI}, it was applied for modality classification of medical images.
 The usage of CARC for symbolic reasoning is explored in \cite{Yilmaz15b}.
 The memory characteristics of a reservoir formed by CARC are presented in \cite{CAHD17}.
 Work \cite{RCELMCA17} proposed the usage of coupled cellular automata in CARC.
 Examples of recent RC developments also include advanced architectures such as Laplacian ESN~\cite{Han2018}, learning of reservoir's size and topology~\cite{Qiao2017}, new tools for investigating reservoir dynamics~\cite{BianchiTNNLS18} and determining its edge of criticality~\cite{Livi2018}.

-The approach which is ideologically closest to our intESN, was presented in~\cite{MinESN}.
-The authors argued that a simple cycle reservoir can be used to achieve a performance similar to the conventional ESN.
-While this work explored reservoir update solutions which are similar to one of our optimizations, the technical side is very different from our approach as intESN strives at using only integers as neurons activation values.
+The design of ESNs has been an important research area (see, e.g.,~\cite{Ozturk2007, Busing2010, Strauss2012}).
+One important aspect of the design is, of course, the choice of network's parameters for a given task.
+Another important aspect considered in this study is the computational complexity.
+One of the ways of reducing computational costs would be to use quantized reservoir states.
+It was explored in Fractal Prediction Machines~\cite{Tino00} and Neural Prediction Machines~\cite{Tino04, Tino07} RC models.
+Another way of reducing computational costs involves modifications of network's connectivity structure.
+In this respect, the approach which is ideologically closest to our intESN, was presented in~\cite{MinESN}.
+The authors demonstrated that a simple cycle reservoir (referred to as the ring-based ESN) can be used to achieve a performance similar to the conventional ESN.
+Similar conclusions about the ring-based ESN were obtained in~\cite{Strauss2012} when studying different design strategies for reservoir connection matrices in four typical RC tasks.
+While the ring-based ESN explored reservoir update solution, which is similar to one of our optimizations, the technical side is very different from our approach as intESN strives at using only integers as neurons activation values.

+While in this article the main focus is on reservoir states comprised of integers only, it is worth mentioning related works considering the general problem of reducing the computational complexity of the conventional ESN.
+For example, several optimizations were used in~\cite{ESNAnomaly09} in order to deploy an ESN on a resource-constrained device for anomaly detection.
+These optimizations include sparse matrix algebra via compressed row storage for weights of connections between between the input layer neurons and the reservoir; single floating point precision; and an activation function, which resembles $\tanh()$ function but has lower complexity.
+Similarly, in works~\cite{Bacciu2013, Bacciu2014} ESNs were used in the context of user movements prediction on resource-constrained devices, therefore, the authors studied how the parameters of the network will affect computational costs and task performance.
+In particular, the varied parameters were sparsity of reservoir connection matrix, number of bits per weight, number of neurons in reservoir.